arcziwoda/skylock/cli/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](../LICENSE) file for more details.

----

-This README outlines the main functionalities, usage instructions, installation process, and development setup for the CLI.
-Feel free to modify the project name and repository links accordingly!